tsandmann/arduino-lua/README.md

 # ESP Arduino Lua

 This Arduino library provides the [lua](https://www.lua.org/) 5.3.5 (release) scripting engine for ESP8266/ESP32 sketches.
-This allows dynamic execution of code on Arduino without having to compile and flash a new firmware.
+This allows dynamic execution of Lua code on the Arduino without having to compile and flash a new firmware.

 Along with the Lua 5.3.5 Core the following Lua standard libraries are included: